 Building an in-house team can be quite a challenge.
-That’s why remote development teams are gaining popularity, and more companies use services of Ruby on Rails development agencies.
+That’s why remote development teams are gaining popularity, and more companies use services of Ruby on Rails consulting agencies.
 It’s an attractive alternative, but if you want everything to go smoothly, make sure that you prepare yourself before you start cooperation.
-Communication and transparency are crucial in Ruby on Rails development.
+Communication and transparency are crucial in Ruby on Rails consulting and development.
 Following certain rules will help you solve all potential problems, manage workflow, and keep all issues under control.
 Before the setup, you should learn a little bit about the technology so that you can understand your team better and streamline the process.

 The client: the most important part of the process